 My mother has always been worried about a resurgence of anti-Chinese racism.
 Reading negative news articles about China (which in western media, is most news about China) she would turn to me and sigh.
 “I wonder how this will affect Chinese Canadians here.”

 To be honest, I never really took her concern that seriously.
 That racism, including anti-Chinese racism, is alive and thriving in Canada, I didn’t doubt.
 But I couldn’t understand why my mum was worried that anti-Chinese racism would increase – particularly compared to the virulent racism faced by black and Muslim and indigenous folk in Canada.
-Though comparisons are not relevant to this particular discussion (also, model minority myth much?)- as while racism impacts different groups in different ways, it still functions to oppress all racialized groups.
+Though comparisons are not the point of this particular discussion (also, keep in mind that model minority is a myth) – as while racism impacts different groups in different ways, it still functions to oppress all racialized groups.

 However, perhaps were I old enough to remember SARS, I would think differently.
 These past weeks have been eye-opening for me to see just how quickly and effortlessly the more vitriolic aspects of anti-Chinese racism slither back out.